What makes a student credit card different from other cards?

 The basic requirements for obtaining a student credit card are as follows:

-• Applicants under the age of 21 have to present proof of independent income from a part-time or full-time job, or apply with a co-signer — usually a parent, guardian or working spouse — who is able to demonstrate proof of income on the application.
+- Applicants under the age of 21 have to present proof of independent income or apply with a co-signer (if permitted)—usually a parent, guardian or working spouse—who is able to demonstrate proof of income on the application.

 Additionally, while having a track record of student loan payments can be helpful, no prior credit or payment history may be required to qualify for your first student credit card.
 Always check with the card issuer to understand the specific details and requirements for qualifying and receiving your first card.